rodrigogmartins/r18-stricter-strict-mode/README.md

 ## Examples

-To see the examples working you only need to run the app using `npm start`, then go to project page at [http://localhost:3000](http://localhost:3000) and then choose one example that you want to see..
+To see the examples working you only need to run the app using `npm start` and then go to project page at [http://localhost:3000](http://localhost:3000)

 #### More details: